isomerpages/chi-ogpshowcase/_products/FormSG/Description.md

 Make form filling faster for respondents by pre-filling fields for them
 * **Webhooks**
 Send form responses to external applications in real time

-### **Secure collection of responses**
-All form responses are either encrypted end-to-end (Storage mode) or sent directly to your email inbox (Email mode).
-This means third parties, including FormSG, will not be able to access or view your form data.